facebookresearch/nevergrad/README.md

 ```

 Alternatively, you can clone the repository and run `python3 setup.py develop` from inside the repository folder.
+Examples for machine learning can be found in https://github.com/facebookresearch/nevergrad/docs/machinelearning.md
+Examples of optimization of classical objective functions can be found in https://github.com/facebookresearch/nevergrad/edit/master/README.md

 ## Goals and structure